YinHk-Notes/C-Sharp-cheatsheet/c# concepts/Indexers.md

 Defining a property involves providing a property name.
 Indexers are not defined with names, but with the **`this`** keyword, which refers to the object instance.

--   Indexers enable objects to be indexed in a similar manner to arrays.
+-   Indexers enable objects to be indexed in a **similar manner to arrays**.
 -   A **`get`** accessor returns a value.
 A **`set`** accessor assigns a value.
 -   The **`value`** keyword is used to define the value being assigned by the set accessor.
 -   Indexers do not have to be indexed by an integer value; it is up to you how to define the specific look-up mechanism.